 Critical Incident Stress and the OFA Attendant

-Critical Incident Stress The need and importance for OFA Attendants has not faded over the years in British Columbia.
+The need and importance for OFA Attendants has not faded over the years in British Columbia.
 As of April 1997 there were 105,902 certified OFAAs in B.C.
 In that year there were approximately 216 work-related fatalities; 17,250 workers permanently disabled; and 281,000 workers injured severely enough for compensation claims.
 According to the Workers' Compensation Board of British Columbia (WCB) over 6 million first aid treatments are rendered by OFA Attendants each year in the workplace (WCB, 1990).
 For many others, countless first aid related incidents have occurred outside work as well.

 The training of OFAAs allows businesses and industries to provide a unique service by providing emergency pre-hospital care to injured workers.
 Unfortunately, for some Attendants the realities of dealing with human suffering and death exact a toll on their personal lives emotionally, physically and socially.
 As well trained as OFA Attendants may be in helping others they are rarely, if ever, taught how to help themselves emotionally after a traumatic incident.